BeeRojasJr/Netflix_Project/README.md

 ## Objectives

 - Compare Content Types: Analyze the distribution of movies versus TV shows on Netflix.
-- Identify Common Ratings: Determine the most frequent ratings for both movies and TV shows.
-- Analyze Global Content: Find the top 5 countries producing the most Netflix content.
-- Explore Genres and Directors: Count content by genre and analyze contributions from directors like Steven Spielberg.
+- Enhance Viewer Engagement: Provide data for recommending TV shows with more than 5 seasons to viewers who prefer series with extensive content.
+- Enhance User Recommendations: Provide data for recommending movies based on popular actors within the Filipino film industry.
+-  Analyze Trends in Filipino Content: Gain insights into trends in content production from the Philippines over time, helping to understand the growth or decline in local offerings.
+- Inform Casting and Development Strategies: Help Netflix assess the performance and popularity of actors in the Philippines for future casting and content development decisions.
+- Enhance User Recommendations: Provide data for recommending movies and TV shows directed by Cathy Garcia-Molina to viewers who prefer content from specific directors.
-- Classify Content by Themes: Categorize content based on the presence of keywords like 'kill' and 'violence' and label them as 'Good' or 'Bad.'
+- Categorize Content by Themes: Classify Netflix content into two categories—'Bad' for items containing the keywords 'kill' or 'violence,' and 'Good' for all other content.

 ## Dataset